Jonathan-s-Team/pesaje-frontend/README.md

    http://localhost:8080
    ```

-   This is configured in `src/environments/environment.ts`.
+   The frontend is configured to use `http://localhost:8080/api` for API calls in development (`src/environments/environment.ts`).

 ## 🔧 Environments